LiShenghao813/AttentionAE-sc/README.md

     "-connectivity_methods": default: 'gauss'.
 Description: Method for constructing the cell connectivity ("gauss" or "umap").

     "-knn": default: False.
-Description: The number of highly variable genes.
-In general values should be in the range 500 to 3000.
+Description: If **True**, use a hard threshold to restrict the number of neighbors to n_neighbors, that is, consider a knn graph.
+Otherwise, use a Gaussian Kernel to assign low weights to neighbors more distant than the n_neighbors nearest neighbor.

     "-n_neighbors": default: 15.
 Description: The size of local neighborhood (in terms of number of neighboring data points) used for manifold approximation.
 Larger values result in more global views of the manifold, while smaller values result in more local data being preserved.
 In general values should be in the